2000 Summer Paralympics: Games highlights

-The amount of advances and the strategy of transforming the event into something unprecedented, caused the then president of the International Paralympic Committee, the Canadian Robert Stedward declared that Sydney had so far been the "best Paralympics in history" and the commitment of an entire society was reflected in more than 1.2 million tickets sold (exceeding the organisers' expectations by more than 100.000), well more than twice as many as were sold four years earlier in Atlanta.and it was very common to observe, during the 12 days of the Games, crowded arenas with a totally different audience than that seen at the Olympic Games.And such excitement from the public was reflected in the athletes resulting in the breaking of more than 300 world and Paralympic records.
+The amount of advances and the strategy of transforming the event into something unprecedented, caused the then president of the International Paralympic Committee, the Canadian Robert Stedward declared that Sydney had so far been the "best Paralympics in history" and the commitment of an entire society was reflected in more than 1.2 million tickets sold (exceeding the organisers' expectations by more than 100.000), well more than twice as many as were sold four years earlier in Atlanta.
+It was very common to observe, during the 12 days of the games, crowded arenas with a different audience than that seen at the Olympic Games.
+And the excitement from the public was reflected in the athletes resulting in the breaking of more than 300 world and Paralympic records.

 The organisers proved that the risky proposal, resulted in an impacted success, with no type of differentiation in the basic services offered in the Paralympic Village.
-The information technologics, medical care and logistics systems were extended to the Games.There was not even any differentiation in services offered to the public present in the arenas.During the Games, the Paralympic Village housed near 7000 people.
+The information technologies, medical care and logistics systems were extended to the games.
+There was not even any differentiation in services offered to the public present in the arenas.
+During the games, the Paralympic Village housed near 7000 people.
 There were 3,824 athletes, 2,315 team officials and 804 technical officials.
-For the hosts, this edition is even more historic, because from the first day they remained in first place in the medals table and consolidated this position with 63 gold, 39 silver and 47 bronze medals, for a total of 149.Birth of the Paralympic Moviment, Great Britain took the 41 gold medals most silver medals, with 43, and tied Australia for the most bronze medals, with 47, reaching 131.
+For the hosts, this edition is even more historic, because from the first day they remained in first place in the medals table and consolidated this position with 63 gold, 39 silver and 47 bronze medals, for a total of 149.Birth of the Paralympic Movement, Great Britain took the 41 gold medals most silver medals, with 43, and tied Australia for the most bronze medals, with 47, reaching 131.

 There were numerous athletes who contributed multiple medals to their national tally.
 In the pool these included Béatrice Hess of France who won seven golds, Mayumi Narita of Japan who won six golds and a silver, Siobhan Paton of Australia who won six golds in individual events, and Stéphanie Dixon of Canada and Hong Yan Zhu of China who each won five golds.
 On the track Tim Sullivan of Australia won five golds, and Tanni Grey-Thompson of Great Britain won four.